 - Whisk butter and sugar using a stand mixer or a hand mixer until light and fluffy (3-4 minutes on high speed).

-- Add yogurt and khoya and whisk well.
+- Add yogurt and mawa and whisk well.

 - Add the flour mixture, Thandai powder and saffron soaked strands soaked in milk to the bowl and fold using a silicone spatula until combined.
 Do not overmix at this stage.